Quality Assurance vs. Quality Control: Choosing the Right Career Path

 Quality management is the process of monitoring and managing the quality of a company’s services and products to ensure that they fulfill requirements and meet customers' needs.
 Quality standards are the guidelines for that process, and quality planning establishes its process and procedures.
 Whether you want to work in QA, QC, or another aspect of quality management, you can get started by enrolling in the education and training you need.

-Your first step to your quality management career is to obtain your bachelor’s degree in a field related to quality control, such as business administration or quality control management.
+If you plan to earn your bachelor’s degree, consider a field related to quality control, such as business administration or quality control management.
 You will take coursework in mathematics, systems management, measurements, and business management, among others.
 You can also consider an associate degree in quality management as a step to earning your bachelor's.
 Examples of bachelor's degrees you can pursue include:

 • Bachelor of Manufacturing Management in Quality Management for when you are interested in manufacturing or processing environments and want to work on a management team in business or industrial fields.